-If you are travelling to the Islands as an independent traveller and enjoy walking and sightseeing, you should consider one of our customised full or half day tours during your visit.
+If you are travelling to the Islands as an independent traveller and enjoy walking and sightseeing, you should consider one of our customised full day tours during your visit.

 Lewis and Harris is the third largest island in the British Isles and there is lots to see.
 If you are planning to spend a fairly short time on the island our experience and expertise can help you to get the best value out of your visit.

 The pace of an ‘Out And About Tour’ is quite relaxed and our itineraries offer you many opportunities to explore the islands in depth and learn about the history, archaeology, wildlife and culture of the Outer Hebrides in the company of a knowledgable guide who lives on the island of Lewis.